Build arc1

 • [ ] JWKS auto-discovery works (check logs for JWKS fetch)

-Phase 3: Principal Propagation
+Principal Propagation Setup

 Unit Tests